Saving efficiently for retirement by managing

 But of course, retirement planning is not just about building and spending assets after a traditional professional career.
-It can take many forms: changing careers or taking a career break, starting a new business, switching to part-time work, taking a sabbatical….there are infinite possibilities.
+Planning can take many forms: changing careers or taking a career break, starting a new business, switching to part-time work, taking a sabbatical….there are infinite possibilities.
 We can help you make the best use of your resources to allow you to become financially independent and live your life intentionally in alignment with your values.

 - Understand the differences and similarities between the US social security system and the Swiss AVS/AHV Pillar I system.

 - Understand how the US-Swiss Totalization Agreement works, and the benefits available to you if you have made contributions in both countries.

 - Plan your US and Swiss social security claiming strategies to ensure you receive the highest level of benefits available to you individually, or to you and your spouse.